Erasmus+

 - CLIL for Secondary Teachers

-- STEAM Methodology for Primary Teachers
+- STEAM Methodology for Primary & Secondary Teachers

-- Project Based Learning in the Digital Age
+- Teaching Sustainability through Project Based Learning

 - Irish Culture and Language Development